 6. The Little Church

-Just two minutes from the Royal Tyrrell, the Little Church was designed as a place of meditation and worship, not just as a tourist attraction.
+Two minutes from the Royal Tyrrell, the Little Church was designed as a place of meditation and worship, not just as a tourist attraction.
 It sits 6 at a time, and you are able to go inside.
 There was a sign up on the door while we were there saying it was going to be used for a wedding later that day.

-7. Horsethief Canyon
+8. Horsethief Canyon

 One of two similarly named canyons near Drumheller.
 This one is located along the Dinosaur Trail loop to the North West.
 The views from the lookout point are amazing and well worth the stop.
 Although there are no official trails, if you are feeling more adventurous, you can hike down to the peaks inside the canyon.

-8. Dinosaur Trail/Bleriot Ferry
+9. Dinosaur Trail/Bleriot Ferry